ddhaiby/Cyber2D/README.md

 - You are ready!
 You can now use Visual Studio code to make your change.
 When you save your changes, the browser page automatically refreshes so you can see and debug your work.

 #### _Long version_

-If you are not familiar with git, this version will help you understand the basis of git through TortoiseGit.

 ##### I) Check installation
 First of all make sure TortoiseGit is correctly installed.
 The quickest way to check it is to right click on your file explorer and see if TortoiseGit is on the menu.